lisambrster/DrosophilaLarvalMuscleNuclei2DStardistSegmentation/README.md

 where you put your path and this path contains one file ending with 'Hoe.tif'

-The outputs will be put in this path and include\
+The outputs will be put in the same path and include\
 (1) an instance segmentation label image (each nucleus is labeled with a different number, and the background is 0)\
 (2) roi.zip file which can be used in FIJI